-Those Sudanese who consider themselves Arab are generally racially mixed, and many of them are indistinguishable from blacks living in southern Sudan.
+Those Sudanese who consider themselves Arabs are generally racially mixed, and many are indistinguishable from blacks living in southern Sudan.
 Despite a common language and religion, the "Arabs" are not a unified group.
 They differ greatly in occupation and way of life and consist of city dwellers, village farmers, and nomadic herdsmen.
-The Arab have historically been divided into tribes based on presumed descent from a common ancestor.
+Arabs have historically been divided into tribes based on presumed descent from a common ancestor.
 Each tribe or cluster of tribes is assigned to a larger tribal grouping.
 Today, this system has largely disappeared in the cities and settled villages and exists only among the nomads of the plains.

 Since water is scarce, rural settlements in Sudan are usually clustered near sources of water.
 In the north, villages are often strung out along the rivers.
 The types of houses built vary from north to south.
 In the north, houses are made of sun-dried bricks and have flat-topped roofs.
 In the central and southern portions of the country, there are round huts with thatched, cone-shaped roofs made of grass, millet stalks, and wooden poles.
 In central Sudan, walls made of millet stalks often surround compounds.